xtrinch/create-react-app-module-federation-example/README.md

 This repository represents an example on how to use module federation with apps jumpstarted by `create-react-app` without ejecting the configuration.

+This is packed into a monorepo, but this is by no means a requirement.
+You could have each package in its own repository scattered across github.

 ## Configuration

 There's very little configuration involved.
 There is however two important files in each repository: